valence-rs/valence/CONTRIBUTING.md

 Unit tests help your contributions last!
 They ensure that your code works as expected and that it continues to work in the future.

-You can find examples of unit tests in the `unit_test/example.rs` module.
+whole-server unit tests can be found in [`crates/valence/src/tests/`](crates/valence/src/tests).

+## Naming Quantities

+Quantities of something should be named `foo_count` where `foo` is the thing you're quantifying.
+It would be incorrect to name this variable `num_foos`.